Azure/buffalo-azure/README.md

 By extending [gobuffalo](https://gobuffalo.io), we seek to empower rapid web developers to deploy to Azure easily, and even generate code that will integrate well with Azure services.

+Don't have an Azure account?
+[Get started right now for free.](https://aka.ms/buffalo-free-account)

 #### provision

 `buffalo azure provision [flags]`